 Warren town hall interrupted by angry protester accusing her of ‘siding with terrorists’

-DOVER, N.H. -- An irate protester interrupted the start of Democratic presidential candidate Elizabeth Warren’s campaign event Friday in New Hampshire, angrily accusing the Massachusetts senator of “siding with terrorists” amid the conflict between the United States and Iran.
+DOVER, N.H. -- An irate protester interrupted the start of Democratic presidential candidate Elizabeth Warren’s campaign event here Friday, angrily accusing the Massachusetts senator of “siding with terrorists” amid the conflict between the United States and Iran.

-As soon as Warren took to the mic at the town hall–style event in Dover, the man charged to the front and began yelling.
+As soon as Warren took to the mic at the town hall–style event, the man charged to the front of the room and began yelling.

 “You’re siding with Iran,” the protester said to Warren, before being ushered out.
 “Why are you siding with terrorists?”